xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 description: Introducing TestCloud Tunnel and how to utilize it
 ---

-> Notice:
->
-> We currently do not support using the tunnel connections behind a proxy.
->
-> If you cannot load your app after setting up the local testing correctly, you are probably behind a proxy.

 ## TestCloud Tunnel

 A tunnel is used to secure the movement of data from one network to another.